a-lud/nf-pipelines/README.md

 * `satool` - [GitHub][satool] (used to convert `pin_hic` *SAT* file to *AGP*)

+I also note here that many of the scripts in the `bin` directory are not my own and all credit goes to the authors!
+I've simply aggregated the scripts I need in this repository.
+I've tried to make it clear in the scripts where I've got them if the information is not already present.

 ## Getting started

 First, ensure you've got `Nextflow` installed with all it's required dependencies.
 Once you've